Banner

 Hearings Practice

-Mr. Cox is a partner at Gibson, Dunn & Crutcher in Houston, Texas, where he leads the firm's litigation practice and focuses on representing plaintiffs and defendants in high-stakes commercial cases.
-Mr. Cox was formerly a partner with Yetter Coleman LLP and has extensive experience in the energy and financial services sectors, and has also been a lead trial lawyer in computer software trade secrets cases, fraud cases involving the Madoff bankruptcy, and antitrust actions.
-Prior to moving to Texas, he practiced with Williams & Connolly LLP in Washington, D.C.
-Mr. Cox received his J.D. from Duke Law School in 2001.
+Mr. Cox is the Co-Partner in Charge of Gibson, Dunn & Crutcher's Houston office, where he leads the firm's litigation practice and focuses on representing plaintiffs and defendants in high-stakes commercial cases.
+A fellow of the American College of Trial Lawyers and the International Society of Barristers, Mr. Cox has extensive experience in the energy and financial services sectors.
+He has also been a lead trial lawyer in computer software trade secrets cases, fraud cases involving the Madoff bankruptcy, and antitrust actions.
+Mr. Cox received his J.D. from Duke Law School in 2001 and clerked for the Hon.
+Anthony J. Scirica of the U.S. Court of Appeals for the Third Circuit.

 Professor James D. Cox, Brainerd Currie Professor of Law